gtri/upstage/docs/source/user_guide/how_tos/geography.rst

         )
         ...

-The :py:func:`~upstage.utils.waypoint_time_and_dist` function is a convenience function that gets the great circle distance and time over a set of waypoints to help schedule the arrival time.
+The :py:func:`~upstage_des.utils.waypoint_time_and_dist` function is a convenience function that gets the great circle distance and time over a set of waypoints to help schedule the arrival time.

 Cartesian Locations